 Pure junmai ginjo sake polished to 60 percent.
 Features floral aromas with some fruity notes.
 Pairs well with zesty salads, beef dishes, or brunch fare.
 Enjoy it in warm weather.
-16.5 percent ABV.
+16.5 percent alcohol by volume.

-Red wine drinkers new to sake may be off-put.
+Red wine drinkers new to sake may be put off.

 Bold, rich, sumptuous sake that may appeal to red wine drinkers.
 Floral, fruity, and zesty notes.
 Enjoy before, during, or after dinner, particularly heavier meals.
 Terrific price for quality sake.

 Not ideal for those who prefer a more subdued flavour.